keymanapp/keyman/linux/keyman-config/README.md

 then you will need to

 `sudo apt install python3-lxml python3-magic python3-numpy python3-pil python3-requests
-python3-requests-cache python3 python3-gi gir1.2-webkit-3.0 dconf-cli`
+python3-requests-cache python3 python3-gi gir1.2-webkit-3.0 dconf-cli python3-setuptools`

 You will also need kmflcomp either from a package or built and installed locally.